You may hate every minute of your training, but you shouldn’t quit. You will suffer now but you will live the rest of your life as a champion.

 Personal trainers typically work in fitness centers or gyms, but they may also work with clients in their homes or offer online training services.

+Formatting plays a crucial role in making your personal trainer resume visually appealing and easy to read.
 It is valuable to use words that describe your experience level, while at the same time displaying how well-rounded you are in the fitness industry.
-Avoid unnecessary details or overly flowery language and concentrate on concise and direct phrases.

 • Motivated.
 Demonstrated a high level of motivation and enthusiasm for personal training.